According to McKinsey, the construction industry is one of the least digitized industries.

 Cloud services can give you a lot of freedom in the model you choose.

-- IaaS (or Infrastructure as a Service) gives companies tech help services remotely, whether it's setting up firewalls to stop viruses or maintaining network signal strength.
+- IaaS (or Infrastructure as a Service) gives companies tech help services remotely, whether it's setting up firewalls to stop viruses, monitoring your infrastructure or maintaining network signal strength.

 - PaaS (Platform as a Service) allows people to build and run applications without needing a greater network set-up.